mragan2/science-codeevolve/README.md

 - **Bug fixes** and test coverage

 ## Citation

-If you use CodeEvolve in your research, please cite our paper:

 ```bibtex
 @article{assumpção2025codeevolveopensourceevolutionary,
       title={CodeEvolve: An open source evolutionary coding agent for algorithm discovery and optimization},